OHDSI/OMOP-Queries/md/Condition_Occurence.md

+Condition Occurrence Queries
+---

-CO04:Count In what place of service where condition diagnoses.
+CO04: Count In what place of service where condition diagnoses.
 ---

 Returns the distribution of the visit place of service where the condition was reported.